Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - Easy situation, there is no vibrant red in the tileset but a clever palette swap is not visually shocking, go with a palette swap and target the P ROM only.
 - Moderate situation, there is yet a vibrant enough red in the palette and no need for palette swap, edit and inject the modified tileset only on the C ROMs, with unchanged palette.
 - Fucked situation, multiple palette swap for the same character and non consistent color to turn to red: I have to cheat and force a red in each palette at the same position and a modified tileset as well.
 The mod must stay pleasant to the eye and do not deteriorate too much the initial character design.
 It's my artistic compromise.
-- Then for each character, repeat the process until reaching the final boss puppets and take some rest.
+- Then for each character, repeat the process until reaching the final boss puppets.
+- Build the Neo Geo CD version automatically from the MVS version.

 ## My rules